Is It Really Orphaned?

 CHIPMUNKS that are consistently out of the burrow, are easy to catch, if there is no sign of mom, and/or if it is extremely thin, it needs rescuing.
 If you think mom is still around it is worth trying to reunite.
 She may come and then leave, but come back for it in a few hours.
 To reunite, leave the baby in the exact spot where found (mom won’t know to go look anywhere else).
 Leave in plain view and do not cover the animal with any materials; otherwise mom won’t be able to find it.
 Monitor from inside.
 Try only during daylight.
 If after several hours mom does not at least come to see the chipmunk then it rescuing.

-SQUIRRELS should be taken indoors for the night (if you four them in the evening) if the mother hasn’t come back and you can try again first thing in the morning.
+SQUIRRELS are often not orphaned.
+Should you find a squirrel at night, it should be taken indoors (in box with heat pad on low UNDER HALF of the box, no food or water unless eyes open, then offer shallow jar lid of water and a few cheerios) for the night.
+You can try to reunite first thing in the morning.
 Squirrels often have a secondary nest if one should fall out of a tree.
 The mom should come back to retrieve her babies when she feels it’s safe.
 If you know mom is around, leave the area so she will feel safe to come back to get her babies.
 Observe from indooors.
-If you are not sure if mom is around, put baby in small box with an old t-shirt, try to get off ground a bit, and watch from indoors to see if mom comes back within a few hours.
-If not, this baby needs rescuing.
+If you are not sure if mom is around, put baby in small box with an old t-shirt/piece of material with no loose threads, try to get off ground a bit, and watch from indoors to see if mom comes back within a few hours.
+Keep your pets inside so Mom will feel safe to get her baby.
+If she does not come back in 2-3 hours, this baby needs rescuing.

 DEER will rarely be seen mother and baby together.
 Mom is only with her baby about 10 minutes per day…one feeding in the morning, one in the evening.
 Mom has a different nesting location.
 If you should see a fawn lying down without its’ mother, leave it there until morning and if it has not moved (even a foot or so), Mom may not be returning and please do call.
 If a baby is crying for hours continually, it needs help.
 You may not see mom during he day, but she is probably watching you.
 Stay away from baby so mom will feel safe to return.
 Keep pets away.